 Take an hour out of your day and experience disc golf at one of SLO CAL's many disc golf courses.
 Whether you're an avid disc thrower or a newbie, you'll be able to practice your wrist flick surrounded by oak trees, hiking trails and parks perfect for a picnic.
 Choose from Sinsheimer, Laguna Lake, or Heilmann Park.

 13. Enjoy a concert

-Year-round San Luis Obispo County is rife with the sounds of live music.
+Year-round, San Luis Obispo County is rife with the sounds of live music.
 Put on your dancing shoes for a night with one of your favorite artists at unique venues near the coast, surrounded by vineyards, at the California Mid-State Fair and in historic theatres.
-Bring your lawn chair or simply grab a blanket and find a spot to groove to the sounds of local and big named musicians playing everywhere from downtown city parks and plaza's, wineries, breweries and farmers markets all over the county.
-Many of the community concert series' venues allow you to bring that new bottle of wine you just purchased and a picnic so you can truly feel like a local.
+Bring your lawn chair or simply grab a blanket and find a spot to groove to the sounds of local musicians playing downtown city parks and plaza's, wineries, breweries and farmers markets all over the county from spring-fall.

 14. Blow a bubble in Bubblegum Alley

 You'll smell the spearmint and fruity notes before you hit Bubblegum Alley in San Luis Obispo but walking down it is a whole other sensory experience.
 Much like the gum wall in Seattle, visitors and locals alike love to visit this ever changing (and ever sticky) alleyway in the heart of downtown.
 Years of gum cling to the walls but there's always room for one more piece.